 FAQs About High Protein Cinnamon Rolls

-How much protein is in each roll?
+How much protein is in each cinnamon roll?

-Can I freeze these after baking?
+Can I freeze these high protein cinnamon rolls?